tr-interview/py-test/README.md

 ## The Rules
 You have 30 minutes for this test.
 Feel free to use Google and the official docs.
 Please don't use any AI code generating tools.

-## Pre-requisites
-You will need to have a working installation of Python 3.9 or above.
-This will be supplied to you as a Cloud9 IDE instance

 ## Getting started
-Create a fork of this repository into your personal Github organisation and then checkout this fork locally.
+Clone a copy of this repository into your local environment

 Create a python virtual environment
 ```python3 -m venv .venv ```